spyren/Mecrisp-Cube/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine (WB55 Nucleo or Dongle) for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine (Calculator, WB55 Dongle) for development and testing purposes.

 ### Prerequisites